tjmullicani/bits-and-bytes/_posts/2019-06-27-pi-world-record-checkpoint-remove-files.md

   - Script
 date: 2019-06-27T00:45:08-05:00
 ---
-This is a continuation of my Pi world record attempt [series] <{% post_url 2019-06-25-pi-world-record-attempt-details %}>.
+This is a continuation of my Pi world record attempt [series]({% post_url 2019-06-25-pi-world-record-attempt-details %}).
 Below is the script I use to remove unneeded files from drives when generating a y-cruncher backup.
 It's quick and dirty, but does the job.
 If you neglect to remove unneeded files in between y-cruncher runs, you risk the disk running out of space and your computation failing.
 Anyways, I run this script right before executing the Veeam backup to tape job.

 ```bash
 #!/bin/bash